akveo/ngx-admin/README.md

 ### From akveo

-Enjoy!
+Enjoy :metal:
-We're always happy to hear your feedback.
+We're always happy to hear your feedback!